Nagelfar/RestaurantKata/README.md

 - Pipes and Filters
   Sometimes multiple simple patterns can be combined to achieve a more resilient system - <https://github.com/App-vNext/Polly/wiki/Fallback>, <https://github.com/App-vNext/Polly/wiki/PolicyWrap>
 - Decoupled Invocation / Request & Reaction
-  Instead of using a plain RPC call and wait (in a blocking way) for the response, embrace the asynchronicity - <https://arnon.me/soa-patterns/decoupled-invocation/>, <https://arnon.me/soa-patterns/request-reaction/>
+  Instead of using a plain RPC call and waiting (in a blocking way) for the response, embrace the asynchronicity - <https://arnon.me/soa-patterns/decoupled-invocation/>, <https://arnon.me/soa-patterns/request-reaction/>
 - Transaction
   Introduce a set of local transactions to isolate failures and allow retries <https://arnon.me/soa-patterns/transactional-service/>